-Jacob Dolson Cox - President of Cleveland Twist Drill
+Jacob Dolson Cox Jr. - President of Cleveland Twist Drill

 10401 Lake Shore Boulevard

-Jacob Dolson Cox Jr. was born in Cleveland on November 1, 1881, to Jacob and Ellen Cox.
-He was raised at the family mansion at 3411 Euclid Avenue.
+Jacob Dolson Cox Jr. was born in Cleveland on November 1, 1881, to Jacob and Ellen Cox and grew up in the family mansion at 3411 Euclid Avenue.
 His grandmother was a lineal descendant of Elder William Brewster of the “Mayflower.”
-Jacob’s grandfather was the 28th Governor of Ohio from 1866 to 1868 and during the years 1869 to 1870, served as Secretary of the Interior under President Grant.

 Cox was interested in relations between management and labor.
 While president, there was never a work stoppage due to a labor dispute.
-He introduced many employee benefits that are standard today, including two weeks of vacation (after two years’ service), a share in the company’s profits at Christmas, profit sharing and participation in the company’s investment, pension on retirement at age 65, a sickness and accident fund, payments for suggestions, group life insurance, and promotion from the ranks.
+He introduced employee benefits considered standard today, including two weeks of vacation, a share in the company’s profits at Christmas, profit sharing and participation in the company’s investment, pension on retirement at age 65, a sickness and accident fund, payments for suggestions, group life insurance, and promotion from the ranks.

 He later wrote a book, "The Economic Basis of Fair Wages."
-His innovative policies, that also included hiring handicapped persons whenever possible, served as models for similar programs throughout the country.
+His innovative policies, which included hiring disabled persons whenever possible, served as models for similar programs throughout the country.

 At age 55, Jacob married Phyllis Graves on November 23, 1937.
 Phyllis was born on April 12, 1889, and graduated from Radcliffe College.
-Jacob and Phyllis had no children
+Phyllis was the principal of Roxboro Junior High School before marriage.
+Jacob and Phyllis had no children.

-Social memberships included the Chi Psi Club, Phi Beta Kappa, and The Country and University clubs.
+Social memberships included the Country.
+Kirtland, and University clubs.

 Jacob died on February 16, 1953, in the Hanna House of University Hospitals.
 Phyllis died on August 19, 1965.
 Both are buried in Lake View Cemetery.